coder/docs/admin/devurls.md

 ### Step 2: Modify the wildcard DNS record

-The final step to enabling Dev URLs is to update your wildcard DNS record.
+The final step to enabling dev URLs is to update your wildcard DNS record.
 Get the **ingress IP address** using `kubectl --namespace coder get ingress` and point your wildcard DNS record (e.g., \*.my-custom-domain.io) to the ingress IP address.